verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-prometheus.md

       targetPort: 8080
 ```

-Once you've completed these steps, you can [verify metrics collection](/docs/monitoring/metrics/metrics.md#verify-metrics-collection) has succeeded.
+After you've completed these steps, you can [verify metrics collection](/docs/monitoring/metrics/metrics.md#verify-metrics-collection) has succeeded.